zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics-helloworld-pipeline/introduction/introduction.md

 # Introduction

-This workshop aims at providing hands-on lab in creating a complete solution platform to filter, correlate, and process events in real-time using GoldenGate for Big data and GoldenGate stream Analytics.
+This workshop is designed to provide hands-on lab in creating a complete solution platform to filter, correlate, and process events in real-time using GoldenGate for Big data and GoldenGate stream Analytics.

 *Estimated Time*: 3 hours